-The Lynchburg College Debate and Forensics club claimed several awards in a tournament January 29-30.
+The University of Lynchburg Debate and Forensics club claimed several awards in a tournament January 29-30.

 All three of LC’s debate duos made it to their final round of competition, and three students won trophies for presentations in individual events at the Collegiate Forensic Association winter tournament Charleston, S.C.
 They competed against about 200 students from colleges in the east coast region.